 Alisha Gibson focuses her practice on corporate law.
 Her practice areas include a broad range of general corporate transactional matters, including mergers and acquisitions, corporate finance, corporate formation and governance, joint ventures and strategic alliances, and private equity transactions with a primary focus in the telecommunications and technology industries.
 Her practice includes representation of the world’s largest telecommunications holding company in domestic and international mergers and acquisitions and other business transactions.

-Prior to joining the firm, Ms. Gibson worked as an associate in the Atlanta, Georgia office of an international law firm in its corporate practice.
+Prior to joining the firm, Alisha worked as an associate in the Atlanta, Georgia office of an international law firm in its corporate practice.

-During law school, Ms. Gibson served as Senior Editor of the Alabama Law Review.
+During law school, she served as Senior Editor of the Alabama Law Review.

 Insights View All

 University of Alabama School of Law J.D.
 (2006) summa cum laude, Order of the Coif

 Vanderbilt University B.A.
 (2002) Communications, magna cum laude

 Atlanta Bar Association, Member

 Georgia Bar Association, Member

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.